RaSha-Innovators/RaSha-Innovators/README.md

 - AZ-305 Designing Microsoft Azure Infrastructure Solutions
 - Penetration Testing and Ethical Hacking
 - Various LinkedIn Learning certifications in Java, Python, Full-Stack Web Development, Java EE 7 Development, RESTFUL API Development, JavaScript, Microsoft Power BI, and SQL Development.

-## Education
-- Bachelor of Science double major in Computing Science and Information Systems from The University of South Pacific (2020-2024), with a current GPA of 3.19.
-- Notable project: Developed a Request for Information System (RTI) using PHP, Laravel, Dart, and Flutter.

 ## Experiences
 ### Full Stack Application Software Developer at RaSha (Jan 2023 – Present)
 Responsibilities: